Digital-Identity-Labs/little_disco/README.md

 }
 ```

+The [JSON schema for uDisco](https://github.com/Digital-Identity-Labs/smee/blob/main/test/support/schema/udisco_schema.json) is in the Smee repository

 ### Destinations (SPs)

-Destinations include SAML SPs - they are the services users actually want to access.
+"Destinations" include SAML SPs - they are the services users actually want to access.

 Little Disco supports a variety of different file formats and data sources for destinations.